REC008/Flower-Prediction-Naive-Bayes/README.md

 4. Add the db.sqlite3 file in that folder
 5. Change the path of the dataset in the views.py
 6. Finally Add the manage.py file
-7. Add /Home in the url generated
-8. Run the code using the "python manage.in runserver" in terminal
+7. Run the code using the "python manage.in runserver" in terminal